-Cypher system empowers GMs (and players!) to nudge the story to make it more exciting, interesting or just to make more sense.
-Mind you this not a hard rule; GM is free to prepare random tables and roll on them if she’s inclined so.
-It is but an option, a tool available for crafting better stories.
+The Cypher system empowers GMs (and players!) to nudge the story to make it more exciting, interesting, or just to make more sense.
+Mind you this is not a hard rule; the GM is free to prepare random tables and roll on them if she’s inclined to do so.
+It is but one of many options, a tool available for crafting better stories.

 Leave Preparation Flexible